I7-Examples/When-in-Rome-2/docs/source.txt

 Instead of asking a creature to try doing something: say "The creature either fails to understand your instruction or feels no need to obey."

-Procedural rule: ignore the can't take other people rule.
+The can't take other people rule does nothing.

 Instead of taking a hostile creature:
 	if the creature is poisoned, continue the action;